 - Levels E, 1, 2

 If you are in receipt of JSA or ESA (WRAG) you will be eligible for fee remission.
-You must provide proof of entitlement and
+You must sign a self-declaration.

 If you are in receipt of benefits other than JSA or ESA (WRAG) you may be eligible for free tuition.